weavery/sworn/README.md

 - [Docker](https://docs.docker.com/get-docker/) (for release builds only)

-We recommend you *don't* install OCaml from a package manager.
+We would recommend you *don't* install OCaml from a package manager.

 Rather, [get set up with OPAM](https://opam.ocaml.org/doc/Install.html) and then let OPAM install the correct version of OCaml as follows: